Fatal Frame: Maiden of Black Water: Development

 The team used traditional Japanese horror as an aesthetic starting point as with earlier Fatal Frame titles, with the main purpose being to make it as frightening for players as possible.
-In aid of this, the flashback videos and core concept of rescuing people from supernatural hot spots was brought in, although several proposed elements related to this ended up being cut.
+In aid of this, the flashback videos and core concept of rescuing people from supernatural hot spots was brought in, although several proposed elements related to this were cut.
 The main cast went through revisions, although a male character was decided upon early on.
 Yuri was created relatively quickly, but the team had trouble deciding who the third character would be.
 An initial idea of having Miku Hinasaki as a playable character was dropped as her story arc had been resolved in earlier games.
 Instead, the character of Miu was created, with Kikuchi initially thinking her name was a typing error with Miku's name before reading the full story draft.
 Ren was initially going to record events on the mountain to offer a different perspective.
-The relationship between Ren and his assistant Rui Kagamiya was modeled after that between the character Kogoro Akechi and his live-in assistant Yoshio Kobayashi.
+The relationship between Ren and Rui was modeled after that between classic detective character Kogoro Akechi and his live-in assistant Yoshio Kobayashi.
 The female characters' clothing was designed to make them look "sexy" when it got wet.
-The story and characters combined elements from four previous proposals for games in the series.
+The story and characters combined elements from four previous Fatal Frame game proposals, with the mountain setting taken from one of those scrapped projects.
 Maiden of Black Water features the largest number of storylines up to that point, but due to the amount of narrative he wanted to include, Shibata ended up neglecting other elements such as Mount Hikami's history of suicides.
-The mountain setting was also taken from one of these scrapped storylines.
 Mount Hikami was originally suggested by Nintendo, based around multiple real locations in Japan, particularly Mount Osore and the Tōjinbō sea cliffs.